 1. Stem Rise

-This term refers to the angle the stem makes with the fork’s steerer tube, which affects how the bike is positioned and how far forward it can reach.
+This term refers to the angle that the stem makes with the fork’s steerer tube, which affects how the bike is positioned and how far forward it can reach.

 Stems with zero rises, for example, are essential ‘straight,’ while stems with a rise of 10° have an angle of 10° between steering and handlebar clamps.